Frequently Asked Questions

 On average, there are 20-30 Senior Theatre majors, and over 300 students are involved per year in the program, taking classes or working on productions.

 Majors are required to take courses in theatre history, literature, theory, directing, design, and acting.
 In the senior year students narrow their focus to concentrate on one or two areas for a thesis project.
 Theses may be in directing, design, acting, playwriting, history, theory, dramaturgy, or criticism.
+For more information on the areas of concentration offered, see here.
 The senior project may be either a performance thesis or a written thesis.
+For more information on the senior thesis, see here.

-There are usually two or three productions in the fall semester directed by faculty or visiting artists, as well as the final project for students in the Advanced Directing class.
-The spring semester usually consists of the Senior Thesis Festival, a production directed by faculty or a visiting artist, and evenings of Solo Performances and Staged Readings.
+There are usually two productions in the fall semester directed by faculty or visiting artists.
+The spring semester usually consists of a production directed by faculty or a visiting artist, the Senior Thesis Festival, and evenings of Solo Performances, Research Presentations, and Staged Readings.
+For more information about productions and how to get involved, see here.

 Yes.
 All students acting in or doing technical work for productions are enrolled in Rehearsal and Performance.
 Students receive 1-3 credits for production work depending on the assignment.

-At the beginning of each semester there are auditions to place students in acting classes and cast productions for the semester.
-Students may prepare a 60-second monologue or use material provided on arrival.
+At the beginning of each semester there are auditions to cast productions for the semester.
+Students are asked to prepare a 60-second monologue.
+See here for more information on auditions.
 There are generally 2 productions in the Fall semester.
-In the spring semester there is the Senior Thesis Festival and the spring departmental production.
+In the Spring semester there is the Senior Thesis Festival and the spring departmental production.

 Acting classes are based on subject matter — such as Acting Naturalism or Acting Shakespeare — rather than a consecutive progression.
 Students are exposed to a variety of acting techniques and may work with one or several different techniques in a course.

-The Theatre Department offers two courses in acting musical theatre — Acting the Song and Acting the Musical Scene.
+The Theatre Department offers three courses in acting musical theatre which vary by semester — Acting the Musical Scene, Acting Contemporary Musical Theatre, and Acting Sondheim.
 Although we don't typically produce large-scale musicals as part of our production season, we often incorporate original music and singing into productions.
 There is a great student theatre group on campus, Columbia Musical Theatre Society.
 Many of our students work with that group as well as working within the department.

 NYC theatres are pleased to have Barnard and Columbia students as interns.
 Beyond Barnard and the Office of Career Services at Columbia regularly posts internships for both the summer and the academic year.
 Recently, students have interned with the following arts institutions: The Apollo Theatre; The Center for Fiction; Chautauqua Theater Company; Chicago City Limits; Disney Theatricals; Epic Theatre Ensemble; Flying Carpet Theatre Company; Free Arts NYC; HERE Arts Center; Jean Doumanian Productions; Jim Henson Company; Mabou Mines; Object Collection; The Pearl Theatre Company; The Public Theater; Theatre Communications Group; PL115; Polybe + Seats; TADA!
 Youth Theatre; Target Margin; Theodora Skipitares/Skysaver Productions; Voice & Vision; Waterwell; WET Productions; Women's Project.